Maharashtra Knowledge Corporation: In India

 MKCL has established and is establishing Joint Venture companies with the various State Governments by investing MKCL’s funds towards 30% of the initial equity.
-The Odisha Knowledge Corporation Limited (OKCL) and the Haryana Knowledge Corporation Limited (HKCL) are such collaborative endeavours.

 Abroad

 MKCL has also created joint ventures abroad through its subsidiary viz.
 MKCL International FZE, Sharjah, UAE.

 MKCL Arabia Ltd. (in Saudi Arabia along with its branch in Egypt) and MKCL Lanka Ltd. (in Sri Lanka) are the existing Joint Ventures.